 A certificate Subject benefits from CT because CT helps detect certificates that have been mis-issued in the name of that Subject.
 A Subject learns of a bogus certificate (issued in its name), via the Monitor function of CT.
-The Monitor function may be provided by the

-Subject itself, i.e., self-monitoring, or by a third party trusted by the Subject.
+The Monitor function may be provided by the Subject itself, i.e., self-monitoring, or by a third party trusted by the Subject.
 When a Subject is informed of certificate mis-issuance by a Monitor, the Subject is expected to request/demand revocation of the bogus certificate.
 Revocation of a bogus certificate is the primary means of remedying mis-issuance.

 Certificate Revocations Lists (CRLs) [RFC5280] are the primary means of certificate revocation established by IETF standards.
 Unfortunately, most browsers do not make use of CRLs to check the revocation status of certificates presented by a TLS Server (Subject).
 Some browsers make use of Online Certificate Status Protocol (OCSP) data [RFC6960] as a standards-based alternative to CRLs.
 If a certificate contains an Authority Information Access (AIA) extension [RFC5280], it directs a relying party to an OCSP server to which a request can be directed.
-The data from this extension also may be used by a browser to request OCSP responses from a TLS server with which it is communicating [RFC6066][RFC6961].
+A browser may also request OCSP responses from a TLS server with which it is communicating [RFC6066][RFC6961].